fastender/blob/README.md

 <!-- AUTOMATIONS -->
 ## Automations

 I love NodeRed and use it for virtually all of my automations.
 Node-Red is the perfect complement to Home Assistant, allowing for very complicated logic to be constructed visually through a simple “flow” interface and it integrates seamlessly with Home Assistant.
 It's a visual automation editor that I find much easier to use than the YAML-based automation system in HomeAssistant.
 I also much prefer the easy debugging my automations that was difficult to do in HomeAssistant.
 There are a lot of palettes out there that let you do all sorts of crazy things.
 I use: node-red-contrib-schedex, node-red-contrib-time-range-switch and node-red-contrib-weekday.

-This automations are largely guaranteed by NodeRed.
-There will be the possibility to switch them off manually via the view of the respective rooms in the settings.
+The automations are largely guaranteed by NodeRed.
+There will be the possibility to switch them off manually via the view of the respective rooms in the settings:

-The SONOS Play 3 Speakers in Living Room and Childrenroom is controlled by a Hue Dimmer Switch.
+* The SONOS Play 3 Speakers in Living Room and Childrenroom is controlled by a Hue Dimmer Switch.
 Playlist selection and device control is enabled with this script: [Media](https://github.com/fastender/blob/blob/master/automations/media.json).
 Using this [bridge](https://github.com/jishi/node-sonos-http-api) in a Docker for the Sonos automation.

-More coming soon!
+#### More coming soon!
 See examples...

 Temperature notification by the sensor when nobody is at home and the temperature in certain rooms is above a certain temperature at a certain time.
 Only then should the air conditioner start.